A B R I E F H I S T O R Y OF

 Count Pál Ferenc Zichy built his manor on his estate in Nagyhörcsök, located in the heart of the Mezőföld region, based on the designs of Antal Wéber.
 Construction began in 1852 and lasted only three years.
 The Neo-Gothic manor, enriched with Moorish influences, was named Anna Hall after his wife, Countess Anna Kornis of Göncruszka.

-However, the building did not stop evolving there.
-As the family grew and their social life expanded, Anna Hall continued to develop under the plans of Miklós Ybl, incorporating the most modern architectural solutions of the age.
+However, the construction did not stop.
+As the family grew and their social life expanded, Anna Hall continued to develop under the plans of Miklós Ybl, featuring the most modern architectural solutions of the age.

 The manor soon became the intellectual and social centre of the family.
-Balls, salon evenings, hunts, and charity events followed one another, while the estate gained renown as a modern model farm.
-The estate's innovative agricultural tools, the carefully designed park, and the evenings that hosted some of the era's leading artists all contributed to its unique atmosphere.
-The family's library, salon life, and art collection earned the Nagyhörcsök estate significant prestige.
+Balls, salon evenings, hunts and charity events followed one another, while the estate also gained a reputation as a model of modern agricultural farm.
+The innovative tools of the farm, the carefully designed park and the evenings hosting artists of the time all contributed to the unique atmosphere.
+The family's library, salon life, and art collection earned the Nagyhörcsök estate a significant prestige.

-Thanks to this, Anna Hall welcomed many of the most respected nobles, artists, and politicians of the time within its walls.
+Thanks to this, the most esteemed nobles, artists and politicians of the time visited Anna Hall.

-By the turn of the century, Anna Hall had become a defining venue for the region's cultural and social life, where English elegance met Hungarian tradition in perfect harmony.
-Yet in 1909, with the death of Count Pál Ferenc Zichy, the founders' golden age came to an end.
+By the turn of the century Anna Hall had become a defining venue for the cultural and social life of the area where English elegance met Hungarian tradition in perfect harmony.
+However, in 1909 the death of Count Pál Ferenc Zichy brought the golden age of the founders to an end.
 The house remained in family hands, but its brilliance slowly began to fade.

 .

-After the founders, the heirs of the manor — relatives, cousins, and more distant branches of the Zichy family — took over the management of the estate.
-By then, the building was no longer the home of lavish balls and hunts, but rather a quiet family residence.
-The park remained well-kept, and the farm continued to operate, yet the era was marked by restraint and slow change.
+After the founders, the heirs of the manor — relatives, cousins and more distant branches of the Zichy family — took over the management of the estate.
+The building was no longer the home of lavish balls and hunts, but rather a quiet family residence.
+The park remained well-kept, the farm operated, but the atmosphere of the era was characterized by restraint and slow change.

-The First World War, followed by the Treaty of Trianon, profoundly shook the financial and social foundations of the Hungarian aristocracy.
-The family still preserved the legacy of their ancestors, but social transformation and growing economic hardship made it increasingly clear that the manor's former splendour could no longer be maintained.
+The First World War and the Treaty of Trianon shook the financial and social situation of the Hungarian aristocracy.
+The family still preserved the heritage of their ancestors, but social transformation and growing economic hardship made it increasingly clear that the manor's former splendor could no longer be maintained.

-These were silent decades of remembrance — the radiance of the past still shimmered faintly within the walls, but the premonition of decline had already begun to settle over the house.
+These were silent decades of memories.
+The radiance of the past still shimmered faintly within the walls, but the premonition of decline already hung over the building.

 The shadow of the Second World War sealed the fate of Anna Hall once and for all.
-The financial burden of upkeephad become unbearable, and the heirs — out of necessity or despair — decided to demolish most of the manor.
+The financial burden of maintenance continued to grow, and the heirs — for unknown reasons — decided to demolish most of the manor.

-Between 1939 and 1942, the valuable architectural elements, such as ornate stone carvings and railings, were carefully arranged throughout the park — though during the war and in the years that followed, most of them were carried away.
-The main wing's walls gradually vanished, leaving behind only a few outbuildings and the ancient trees of the park as silent witnesses to its former grandeur.
+Between 1939 and 1942, the valuable architectural elements, such as ornate stone carvings and railings, were neatly placed in the park — though most of them were removed during the war and in the following years.
+The walls of the main wing gradually vanished, leaving behind only a few outbuildings and the ancient trees of the park as silent witnesses to its former grandeur.

-By the time the war broke out in full force, the once romantic residence had become but a shadow of its former self.
+By the time the war broke out in full force, the once romantic residence had become only a shadow of its former self.

 .